-Note: For immediate use, the dye-protein conjugate need be diluted with staining buffer, and aliquoted for multiple uses.
+Note: For immediate use, the dye-protein conjugate needs to be diluted with staining buffer and aliquoted for multiple uses.

-Note: For longer term storage, dye-protein conjugate solution need be concentrated or freeze dried.
+Note: For longer-term storage, the dye-protein conjugate solution needs to be concentrated or freeze-dried.

 EXAMPLE DATA ANALYSIS AND FIGURES